-When the site has healed, your oral surgeon can begin the distraction process, which means gradually shifting the bone apart.
+The initial procedure involves the placement of the small distraction device.
+After your anesthesia has taken effect, your oral surgeon can place the device with minimal discomfort.
+When the site has healed, your oral surgeon can begin the distraction process, which involves gradually shifting the bone apart.
 This separation allows new bone to generate in the space created by the device.
 Regular adjustments and checkups will ensure the distraction phase continues properly until the new bone has reached the optimal height and width.
 At this stage, your oral surgeon will perform the final procedure to remove the device.

 - Improved control over bone growth.
 With distraction osteogenesis, bone growth is much more gradual than with other treatment options.
 The small, incremental adjustments allow for better control over the process.